parnianshahkar/aws_test/README.md

 * drop_all_tables(self): This function drops tables if there exists any.
 * create_url_list_table(self): This function creates a new table from the input file, with columns "websiteaddress" and "bvdidnumber".
 * create_ccindex_table(self): This function creates a large table by selecting some columns from the original common crawl database.
-* repair_ccindex_table(self): ?
+* repair_ccindex_table(self): This function is used to make Athena recognize the data partitions on S3.
-* inner_join(self): This function merges the two tables created through create_ccindex_table(self) and create_url_list_table(self) functions.
+* inner_join(self): This function merges the two tables created through create_ccindex_table(self) and create_url_list_table(self) functions on url.
 The resulting table contains the address of all the historical subpages of the urls in the input file, for the selected timeframe.
 * select_subpages(self): The merged table created through the inner_join(self) function is very large.
 Therefore, we only select the subpages that contain a specific keyword in their website address, and the n_subpages shortest urls. n_subpages is an integer number and is one of the parameters that is determined by the user.
+For example, if "covid" is in the url_keywords list, the following url will be selected because it contains one of the keywords:'siemens.de/covid-19'.

 *Output example:*\
 ![alt ](output1.png)